Finding Freedom in a 6x9 Cell: How One Man is Navigating Conflict with Buddhist Wisdom

 Mindfulness practices help participants develop greater comfort with their own physical and emotional experiences.
 One man, who had initially been skeptical about meditation, shared this transformation:

-"This practice helps me feel be aware of everything that's going on inside of me, my feelings, and also what's going on around me.
+"This practice helps me feel aware of everything that's going on inside of me, my feelings, and also what's going on around me.
 I feel more comfortable in my own skin."

 For someone living in an environment where vulnerability can be dangerous, this growing sense of ease within oneself represents significant progress toward emotional well-being.